How to Self-Manage Borderline Personality Disorder

 If you’re not already enrolled in a BPD treatment program, this may be the first step you need to take to self-manage symptoms.
 With professional treatment, you’ll be given the tools necessary to overcome BPD episodes and have the opportunity to better understand your condition.

-Furthermore, there are a number of online support groups available to discuss with others your struggle.
+Furthermore, several online support groups are available to discuss your struggles with others.
 These include Facebook pages, blogs, and other communities.

 It’s rare to come across people who can say “I cured my borderline personality disorder.”
 Still, that isn’t to say there aren’t others out there who are willing to lend you a hand and help you move past BPD symptoms.